How the Affordable Care Act Has Impacted Nursing

 To save money, the Affordable Care Act wants to keep patients out of hospitals in favor of outpatient care provided within communities.
 Although this creates more outpatient workplaces for nurses, the opposite is true for inpatient nurses.

 According to Dertz, “If the ACA is successful in contributing to keeping patients out of the hospital, inpatient care will be reserved for patients with acute, severe illnesses and the number of hospital nurses will drop dramatically.”
-Her hospital has already proposed nursing cuts, which would result in nurses working harder with less resources.
+Her hospital has already proposed nursing cuts, which would result in nurses working harder with fewer resources.

 What’s the Job Outlook for Nurses?